garrandall/popular-music-data/tracks/ugly-bubba-sparxxx.md

 {*"Get Ur Freak On" beat*} Switch it one time {*Bubba's "Ugly" beat*} Now switch it back baby

-"Holla!!
+"Holla!
 Ain't no stoppin me" - Missy
 "Copywritten so" (so what?) "don't copy me"

 {*Bubba's "Ugly" beat*} I want you to..

-"Holla!!
+"Holla!
 Ain't no stoppin me" - Missy
 "Copywritten so, don't copy me"

 C'mon Bubba, let's go